Transfer tax when corporate stock is sold and purchased

 If the buyer is a non-resident taxpayer

-If the buyer is a non-resident taxpayer (from a foreign country, for example) and you are obliged to collect tax on the sale in question, you must file a transfer tax return on the tax you collected from the buyer, and then pay the amount on to the Tax Administration.
+If the buyer of the corporate stock is a non-resident taxpayer (an individual from a foreign country, for example) and you are obliged to collect tax on the sale in question, you must file a transfer tax return on the tax you collected from the buyer, and then pay the amount on to the Tax Administration.

-Examples of circumstances where you may be obliged to collect tax include a situation where you sell shares of a Finnish business company (corporate stock) to a buyer who is a nonresident.
-In case there are several sellers, you must only submit a transfer tax return and pay transfer tax for the part that you yourself had collected from the nonresident buyer.
+Examples of circumstances where you may be obliged to collect tax include a situation where you, a Finnish resident, sell shares of a Finnish business company (corporate stock) to a buyer who is a nonresident.
+In case there are several sellers, your obligation is simply to submit a transfer tax return and pay transfer tax only for the part that you yourself had collected.
 In the same way, you must only report your portion of the price and other compensation.
+In addition, you and your buyer can agree that the buyer, a non-resident taxpayer, will account for transfer tax himself: More information is available in “Transfer taxation relating to sales and transfers of corporate stock and other securities” (in Finnish and Swedish, section 7.2 and other sections).